The Ultimate Guide to Test-Driving a New City Before You Move There

 Everything you need to know about making a big move, according to experts and people who’ve done it.

 Liz Coughlin decided to make her “next big life move” a few years earlier than she originally planned.
-Living in Santa Monica, and co-owning a real estate brokerage, she suddenly began doing more business in the Palm Springs area, as a growing number of clients were looking to trade big cities for more peaceful retreats.
+Living in Santa Monica and co-owning a real estate brokerage, she suddenly began doing more business in the Palm Springs area as a growing number of clients were looking to trade big cities for more peaceful retreats.

-So, Coughlin made her own move to Palm Desert where the real estate market, like the climate, was hot, hot, hot.
+So, Coughlin made her own move to Palm Desert, where the real estate market, like the climate, was hot, hot, hot.

 “Definitely spend time, more than a weekend, in any place you are considering moving,” she says.
 “Weekends are fun and whimsical – so go for a full week.
 Get to know the neighborhoods, talk to people who live in different parts of town and get their insights.”

-Coughlin also recommends allowing the move to help you reconsider your priorities, whether it’s in your career or personal life.
+Coughlin also recommends allowing the move to help you reconsider your priorities, whether in your career or personal life.
 Moving is a great change driver, she says.
-For Coughlin, she wanted to prioritize her dogs’ needs, as well as her own — which included being close to hiking trails, and access to great restaurants, because she doesn’t love cooking and dining out with friends, is her social scene.
+For Coughlin, she wanted to prioritize her dogs’ needs, as well as her own — which included being close to hiking trails, and access to great restaurants, because she doesn’t love cooking and dining out with friends is her social scene.
 As you’re planning your career, figure out what businesses and opportunities exist in the area and start networking, she says.

 Thinking of making a big move like Liz?
 The process can be overwhelming, but we’re here to help.
 Read on for Livability’s ultimate guide to choosing a new place, testing it out before you relocate and feeling totally at home once you make a move: